What is MDMA (XTC)?

 Amphetamine (speed): To keep up energy through the night and prolong the experience at relatively low cost.
 Could easily give an overexcited, speedy feeling, with less control.

 Alcohol: Drowns the effect of ecstasy.
-Alcohol and amphetamine also taxes the liver and kidneys, causing dehydration, so taking either or both of these in combination with MDMA is likely to increase the danger of overheating and result in worse after effects.
+Alcohol and amphetamine also tax the liver and kidneys, causing dehydration, so taking either or both of these in combination with MDMA is likely to increase the danger of overheating and result in worse after effects.

 2CB: Sometimes taken near the end of the trip.
 As it takes over from the MDMA, the experience is subtly changed towards a more intellectual viewpoint from which some people find it easier to assimilate any insights gained.
 2CB also has the reputation of providing the erotic component usually suppressed by MDMA.

 In high doses, MDMA can interfere with the body's ability to regulate temperature.
 This can lead to a sharp increase in body temperature (hyperthermia), resulting in liver, kidney, and cardiovascular system failure.
-This is potentially lethal in hot environments where there is vigorous dancing and the lack of adequate fluid replacement.
+This is potentially lethal in hot environments where there is vigorous dancing and a lack of adequate fluid replacement.

 Because MDMA can interfere with its own metabolism (breakdown within the body), potentially harmful levels could be reached by repeated drug use within short intervals.

 Users of MDMA face many of the same risks as users of other stimulants such as cocaine and amphetamines.
 These include increases in heart rate and blood pressure, a special risk for people with circulatory problems or heart disease, and other symptoms such as muscle tension, involuntary teeth clenching, nausea, blurred vision, faintness, and chills or sweating.
 Persons with known cardiovascular or heart disease should not take MDMA.
-Also persons who suffered from liver impairments, Hepatitis A or B must avoid MDMA use; one single dose could be fatal.
+Also, persons who suffered from liver impairments, Hepatitis A or B must avoid MDMA use; one single dose could be fatal.

 Avoid taking ecstasy if you're on anti-depressants and do not combine with MAOI's.